Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week7.md

 ```sh
 bin/backend/deploy
 ```
-- Created new scripts files for docker `run` command in the `bin/backend` folder.
+- Created new scripts files for docker `run` command for both the `bin/backend` and `bin/frontend` folders respectively.
+- For backend
 ```sh
 #! /usr/bin/bash